zainmujahid/Udacity---Deep-Learning-NanoDegree/01 - Predicting Bike-Sharing Patterns/Your_first_neural_network/README.md

 3. Lastly, the Neural Network is initialized and trained.
 Its performance for training and validation loss can be seen in the image below.

 ![](https://github.com/zainmujahid/Udacity---Deep-Learning-NanoDegree/blob/master/01%20-%20Predicting%20Bike-Sharing%20Patterns/Images/loss.png)

+## Results
+Finally, the Neural Network is run against unseen testing data with its accuracy shown in the image below.